This post is also available in: Dutch

 End your day with a walk at the riverbank under the pink bridge Sakurabashi, especially gorgeous during the cherry blossom period.

 Tip: Kanazawa is perfect for a one-day visit.
 There is a great hop on hop off system loop bus that stops at or near every touristic attraction listed above and costs 500 yen.
-If you’re not a fan of DIY, check out these tours to Kanazawa.
+Or check out this Samurai and Geisha district tour that shows the historic Kenrokuen and Kanazawa castle.

 By Jessica from Jessikatrips.